ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 ```

 You should only use client-side sessions if your payload can't suffer from replay attacks.
 Also if you need to prevent
-modifications, ensure that you are transforming the session with at least authentication, and ideally with encryption too.
+modifications, ensure that you are transforming the session with at least authentication, but ideally with encryption too.
 This should prevent payload modification if you keep your secret key safe.
-But remember that if you key is compromised
+But remember that if your key is compromised
-and you have to change the key, all the sessions will be effectively invalidated.
+and you have to change the key, all the sessions will effectively be invalid.
 {: .note.security }

 ##### SessionTransportTransformerDigest
 {: #SessionTransportTransformerDigest}

 The `SessionTransportTransformerEncrypt` provides a session transport transformer that includes
 a hash of the payload with a salt and verifies it.
-It uses `SHA-256` as default
+It uses `SHA-256` as the default
-hashing algorithm, but can be changed.
+hashing algorithm, but it can be changed.
 It doesn't encrypt the payload, but still without the salt people
 shouldn't be able to change it.

 ```kotlin